draco1023/spring-swagger-simplified/README.md

 ### TODO Next ###

+* This has been demonstrated for spring boot and spring 4.
+Also demonstrate for spring 5.
 * Maybe provide support for spring rest data jpa.
 * Provide swagger 3 spring fox implementation